JustenRickert/not-not-a-blog/src/game-views/chapters/productivity.md

 Aliens {ALIEN} can be put to work and laid off. <sub>Just like people are... :(</sub>

 Around these parts---the places found inside and outside any one world, the vast product space of the endless universe and ever-changing time---alien {ALIEN} lives are shaped by the Federation of Socialist Planets {FEDERATION}.
 By playing this game you hope to become a member of the Federation {FEDERATION}.
-You lead a society of alien {ALIEN} workers whose planet's resources are all collected and redistributed by the state (you).
+You lead a society of alien workers {ALIEN} whose planet's resources are all collected and redistributed by the state (you).
 You do not profit from having ownership over the resources.
-You must redistribute the resources however you see fit (but you _must_ redistribute them).
+You _must_ redistribute the resources, but you may do so however you see fit.

 As a hopeful member of the Federation, you are an economist, a sociologist, a statistician, a mathematician, a planet emperor, whatever it is that you want to be.